aquasecurity/trivy/docs/docs/coverage/iac/docker.md

 | [Misconfiguration] |     ✓     |
 |      [Secret]      |     ✓     |

-It supports the following configigurations.
+It supports the following configurations.

 |    Config     | Supported |
 | :-----------: | :-------: |